 David Stonehouse

-David first came to this work as a qualified children’s nurse, and has since served as Playwork Lecturer at Edge Hill University.
-He is currently pursuing a PhD in Playwork at Leeds Beckett University on “the Experience of Pre-registration Children’s Nurses in Children’s Play in Both the Academic and Clinical Setting”.
-He publishes frequently on the topics of management and leadership, and is our course administrator.
+David’s journey in this field began as a qualified children’s nurse.
+He transitioned to become a Playwork Lecturer at Edge Hill University.
+Currently, David is working towards a PhD in Playwork at Leeds Beckett University, focusing on “the Experience of Pre-registration Children’s Nurses in Children’s Play in Both the Academic and Clinical Setting”.
+Notably, he is a prolific author, frequently publishing on management and leadership topics.
+Furthermore, David efficiently handles our course administration.

 Jacky Kilvington